PragadeshBS/gpaCalcChromeExt/README.md

 <img src="screenshots/ss1.png" width="75%">

 ## Installation
-* Clone this repo or download as zip to your pc
+* Clone this repo or download as zip (then unzip it somewhere) to your pc

 ### Google Chrome, MS Edge(Chromium), Brave and most other chromium forks

 1. Visit chrome://extensions (or) Menu > More tools > Extensions.
 2. Enable **Developer mode**
-3. Choose **Load unpacked** and select the cloned directory (default is gpaCalcChromeExt)
+3. Choose **Load unpacked** and select the repo directory (default is gpaCalcChromeExt)

 ## Usage
 * Visit the **Attendance & Marks** section in your SEMS dashboard.